Yigit-dev/backend-starter-kit/README.md

 ## Base Controller

-**The Base Controller** allows access to **the Base Service** via request and response.
-It provides methods that perform basic operations implemented in **the Base Service**. **The Base Controller** class expects a service parameter from you.
+[The Base Controller](./backend/core/services/BaseController.js) allows access to [The Base Service](./backend/core/services/Base.js) via request and response.
+It provides methods that perform basic operations implemented in **The Base Service**. **The Base Controller** class expects a service parameter from you.
 Simply provide the service, and it performs all basic operations dynamically.

 Example: